by Keith Bowers, FASLA

 In our field, resilience and sustainability should mean the same thing, but this means that we need to correct how we talk about sustainability.
 Perhaps the most striking similarity between our current use of the terms “sustainability” and “resilience” is their frequent application across a wide variety of practices and projects that too often are neither sustainable nor resilient.
 This is the way of terms of art—they burst onto the scene, meaning something important and specific, but over time their power becomes diluted as they get misused or applied loosely.
 I argue that if we use the term sustainability correctly, all sustainable projects would also be resilient, i.e. able to accommodate change and recover quickly.
 But to see why this is the case, we need to examine the concept of “sustainability” within the design profession and see why the term is frequently misapplied.

 Although sustainability predates John Elkington’s coining of the phrase, “the triple bottom line” (3BL), his concept overly influences how we talk about sustainability today.
 In developing the 3BL model, he argued that companies should not only look at profit, but also consider people and planet.
 His intent was for companies to use the 3BL to measure their economic, cultural, and environmental performance over a period of time.
 It does not mean that a company, a product, or even a community is ‘sustainable’ if they adopt the 3BL.
 It only means that impacts and benefits associated with environment and culture should be evaluated alongside the traditional economic metric of profitability.
-Unfortunately, this 3BL framework has been co-opted throughout the sustainability world in a model (at right) that suggests that operating at the intersection of these three bottom lines somehow equates to being ‘sustainable’.
+Unfortunately, this 3BL framework has been co-opted throughout the sustainability world in a model (above) that suggests that operating at the intersection of these three bottom lines somehow equates to being ‘sustainable’.